Russia assaults Ukraine with over 800 drones and decoys, the largest such attack in the war

 The building is the home of Ukraine's Cabinet, housing the offices of its ministers.
 Police blocked access to the building as fire trucks and ambulances arrived.

-Ukrainian officials said two people were killed and 15 injured in the attack.
+Ukrainian officials said two people were killed and at least 17 injured in the attack.

 “For the first time, the government building was damaged by an enemy attack, including the roof and upper floors,” said Ukraine's Prime Minister Yulia Svyrydenko.
 “We will restore the buildings, but lost lives cannot be returned.”